Ghana - Africa’s Largest Gold Producer - +4M oz of gold per year

 junior companies including Newmont, Kinross, Goldfields, Golden Star,

-Ghana is Africa’s second-biggest gold producer, with output of 107.9
+Ghana is Africa’s largest gold producer, with output of circa 4.0 million troy ounces per year, and is the 7th

 largest gold producer in the World.

-Ghana is a mining friendly country and in 2015 ranks 6th in Africa on
+Ghana is a mining friendly country and in 2015 ranked 6th in Africa on

 the World Bank’s Ease of Doing Business barometer.
 Other features are